LeeHunter/SRT-Translator/README.md

 ## Features
 - Batch process all `.srt` files in an `input` folder
 - Translate subtitles from any source language to any target language (using Google Translate)
-- Optionally include original text and vocabulary breakdown in output
+- Optionally include original text and vocabulary breakdown in output (this feature is for creating Anki flashcards.
+See my Anki-Slicer repository for more information)
-- For Chinese source, vocabulary includes pinyin
+- For Chinese source, the vocabulary breakdown includes pinyin
 - Outputs processed files to an `output` folder
 - Simple GUI for language and option selection